-Aluminium window frames dominate the global fenestration market.
-But their fundamental weakness — thermal conductivity of 160 W/m·K — creates thermal bridges that undermine building envelope performance.
-Pultruded FRP (fiber reinforced polymer) window frames, with thermal conductivity of just 0.3 W/m·K, eliminate this problem entirely.
+Aluminum window frames dominate the global fenestration market.
+But their fundamental weakness, thermal conductivity of roughly 160 watts per meter-kelvin, creates thermal bridges that undermine building envelope performance.
+Pultruded FRP window frames, with thermal conductivity around 0.3 watts per meter-kelvin, remove that problem at the material level.

 The Physics of Thermal Bridging

 A thermal bridge is a pathway through the building envelope where heat transfers more readily than through the surrounding insulated assembly.
-In a wall with R-20 insulation, an aluminium window frame acts as a thermal short circuit, conducting heat at a rate approximately 500 times higher than the adjacent insulation.
-Even with polyamide thermal break strips, aluminium frames typically achieve U-values of 2.0-3.5 W/m²·K for the frame alone.
+In a wall with high insulation value, an aluminum frame can act as a short circuit that drags down the total system performance.
+Even with thermal break strips, aluminum frames still carry conductive sections on both sides of the assembly.

 FRP Frame Performance